 My grandfather, Papa Moïse (pronounced mo-eez, the French equivalent of “Moses”), as he was affectionately known, didn’t like me playing on his gravel driveway.

-There was a time, when I was between eight and ten years old, when my mom took me and two younger sisters every Saturday to visit my grandparents on the dead-end street of Saranac.
+There was a time, when I was between eight and ten years old, when my mom took me and my two younger sisters every Saturday afternoon to visit my grandparents on Saranac street.
 I would often end up on their driveway, idling, observing, and indiscriminately tossing the rocks onto the pavement, sometimes clustering them into groups and pitting them against each other in a crude battle of war.
 I would play there until Papa Moïse made his presence on the porch; he didn’t have to say much to get me out of there — his look spoke volumes.
 It was time for me to go.

 My grandfather wasn’t an imposing man, but the patriarch of the Benlolo family, who’d emigrated from the rustic neighborhoods of Morocco in the early 70’s with his young family, was a towering figure in the eyes of his children and grandchildren.
 His horned-rimmed glasses magnified his already big brown eyes and was always seen in dressy pants.